OPEN YOUR EYES TO A WORLD OF POSSIBILITIES

 To help control the increased pressure in your eye associated with glaucoma, iStent® creates a bypass between the front part of your eye and its natural drainage pathway to increase the flow of fluid.
 By creating a permanent bypass through the primary blockage site (trabecular meshwork), iStent® is designed to:

 • Improve your eye’s natural outflow to safely lower intraocular pressure

 • Work continuously to improve the natural flow of fluid in your eyes

 Before the Procedure

-You should continue to use any prescribed eye drops until your procedure, unless directed by your eye care professional.
-Before surgery, your eye surgeon will go over all the medications you’re currently taking.
+You should continue to use any prescribed eye drops until your procedure, unless directed by your surgeon at Arena Eye.
+Before surgery, your surgeon will go over all the medications you’re currently taking.
 Be sure to bring a list of your current medications to your pre-operative appointment and be prepared to answer a few questions regarding your medical history.